 Now I am going, to be honest, my old lady waited for Walmart to assemble ours before she brought it home!
 She even managed to get it home in the back end of her Durango by taking the cast iron part off and putting the frame in the car.
 I am so glad she did that looking at how many pieces there are, however, the 17 inch came all together in the box.
 Be sure to follow the directions or have someone assemble it for you.
 The 28 inch and 36 inch Blackstone Griddles require assembly some 22-inch griddles do.

 How To Season Blackstone Griddle:

 Now there are a lot of different ways you can do this!
 I know one common way to do it is with bacon, but bacon is expensive just to use to season a grill.
 I use straight vegetable oil on my Blackstone and any of my cast iron products.
-This is mainly to keep them nonstick and always ready to cook condition as well.
-Now I recommend checking out the Blackstone website but specifically the FAQs-> here there is a lot of great official information that are a good read before jumping in.
+This is mainly to keep them nonstick and always ready to cook conditions as well.
+Now I recommend checking out the Blackstone website but specifically the FAQs-> here there is a lot of great official information that is a good read before jumping in.

 Cooking On Your Blackstone Griddle:

 Make sure you have a nice clean Blackstone every time before firing up.
 Treat this like any other cast iron when you are cooking and maintenance is a breeze!
 I always oil if needed and start it at medium heat to warm it up and then cook on low.
 Low and slow is my favorite way to cook no matter what equipment I am cooking on.